MetaMask/delegation-framework/documents/CaveatEnforcers.md

 - Use **Total Balance Enforcers** when multiple enforcers might track the same recipient in a delegation chain

-### Total Balance Change Enforcers
+### Multi Operation Increase Balance Enforcers

 This includes:
-- `ERC20TotalBalanceChangeEnforcer`
+- `ERC20MultiOperationIncreaseBalanceEnforcer`
-- `ERC721TotalBalanceChangeEnforcer`
+- `ERC721MultiOperationIncreaseBalanceEnforcer`
-- `ERC1155TotalBalanceChangeEnforcer`
+- `ERC1155MultiOperationIncreaseBalanceEnforcer`
-- `NativeTokenTotalBalanceChangeEnforcer`
+- `NativeTokenMultiOperationIncreaseBalanceEnforcer`

 These enforcers are introduced in parallel to the normal `Balance Change enforcers` for scenarios where we have a delegation chain where multiple instances of the same enforcer can be present.